lwcf1122/tasty-webapp/README.md

 # tasty-webservice

-RESTful web service for food ordering.
+RESTful web service for food ordering and management.